 What about being a student at Boston University most excites you?
 Max 250 words

-Being a GADIS Sampul beauty pageant finalist, I am used to talk in interviews and magazines advocating issues close to my heart like children in poverty.
-Through my speeches, I invited people to act which has led to many teenagers started their own projects to raise funds together with me.
-This made me realize how important our word choices are to raise awareness and how it can influence people to do something.
+As a GADIS Sampul beauty pageant finalist, I am used to talk in interviews and magazines advocating issues close to my heart like children in poverty.
+Through my speeches, I realized just how important our word choices are to raise awareness and how it can influence people to act.
 It is something I brought everywhere.
-From convincing people to buy my products at the charity clothing store I built, to apologizing to vendors and understand their point of view.
-Hence, the art of communicating ideas and influencing people always captivated me.
+From convincing people to buy my products at the charity clothing store I built, to apologizing to vendors and keeping them as clients.

-Realizing how good ideas need good communication strategy, I am eager to learn more about the world of marketing.
-At Questrom, I am particularly excited to partake in the strategic marketing management simulation in the Advanced Marketing Strategy course, where students take the role of a brand manager.
-Real-world-like experience like this, especially in the art of selling, is priceless.
-Interacted with people in different backgrounds and mindsets in pageant world, I recognized that there was a correlation between their behavior and decision making.
-Thus, I would like to work alongside Prof. Carey Morewedge in the Behavioral Lab to research about how human memory and attention influence their judgment.
-The research and simulation opportunities unique in BU will help me leverage psychology to come up with best-fitted strategies in influencing various types of people.
+Realizing how good ideas need good communication strategy, I am ready to delve into the world of marketing.
+At Questrom, I am excited to experience the real-world-like strategic marketing management simulation in the Advanced Marketing Strategy course, where I could learn by taking the role of a brand manager.
+Interacted with people from different backgrounds at GADIS, I recognized that a correlation exists between their behavior and decision making.
+Thus, I am eager to work alongside Prof. Carey Morewedge in the Behavioral Lab to research about how human memory and attention influence their judgment.
+Such opportunities unique to BU will help me leverage psychology to devise best-fitted strategies in influencing various types of people.

-In addition, attending all-girls school for 6 years, I believe in the power of women and our capability to build our own empire and bring impact for our community.
-In BU where women are given lots of opportunities, I’d love to join herNetwork business club’s student board to unite empowered women and support one another.
-Finally, even though I’m 10,000 miles away, the BU Catholic Center and its community-just like the one in my high school-makes me feel like home!
+Attending an all-girls school, I believe in the power of women in creating impacts to our community.
+I’m looking forward to joining herNetwork’s board to unite empowered women and support one another.

+Even though I’m 10,000 miles away, the BU Catholic Center and its community – just like the one I had in school – will make me feel at home!